catflydotio/fly-post-preview/post3.md

 information.
 Changes to such an area will be read out immediately, cutting off any existing screen reader speech if necessary.

-"Cutting off any existing screen reader speech if necessary" means exactly that.
-With great power comes great responsibility.
+"Cutting off any existing screen reader speech if necessary" is a great power that comes with great responsibility.
 I see web developers use live regions for *any* section of the page that changes.
 Carousels and slideshows are the most common abuse.
 Please only use live regions for changes that absolutely need to be reported immediately.
 Incoming alert?
 Great.
 Ad banners?
 Not so much.